ratcursive/bootcamp/ybz/Text.md

 Runtime: $n^2$ ?
 if we deal with it kind of like selection sort?

-- don't think would ever have a linear solution
+- Probably no linear solution
-- $n^3$ solution would also probably not be possible
+- $n^3$ solution would probably not be efficient enough